Axway/api-builder-docs/content/en/docs/deprecations/strict_body_payloads.md

 ---
-title: Change in the way body is handled for http methods get and head
+title: Change in the way body is handled for HTTP methods GET and HEAD
-linkTitle: Change in the way body is handled for http methods get and head
+linkTitle: Change in the way body is handled for HTTP methods GET and HEAD
 weight: 50
 deprecation: D050
 date: 2021-10-01